Purple Pillar Rose of Sharon

 Landscape Qualities

-Purple Pillar Rose of Sharon is a multi-stemmed deciduous shrub with a narrowly upright and columnar growth habit.
-Its average texture blends into the landscape | but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
+but can be balanced by one or two finer or coarser trees or shrubs for an effective composition., Purple Pillar Rose of Sharon is a multi-stemmed deciduous shrub with a narrowly upright and columnar growth habit.
+Its average texture blends into the landscape

 Ornamental Qualities

-Purple Pillar Rose of Sharon features bold purple trumpet-shaped flowers with pink overtones | creamy white throats and crimson centers along the branches from mid summer to early fall.
+creamy white throats and crimson centers along the branches from mid summer to early fall.
 It has green deciduous foliage.
-The lobed leaves do not develop any appreciable fall color.
+The lobed leaves do not develop any appreciable fall color., Purple Pillar Rose of Sharon features bold purple trumpet-shaped flowers with pink overtones

 Planting and Growing